37% More Net Wealth

 Year 5 - $108 x 1.02 = $110.41

-This is a small example of how compound interest works.
+This is an example of how compound interest works.
 Meaning, when you leave both the principal ($100), plus the interest ($2) in to continue to accumulate, the interest compounds because it is being applied to both the principal and the interest.

 Question 2 is a bit harder because it requires an understanding of interest and inflation.